Budapestby VisitCity Guides

 Secret World War II hospital beneath Castle Hill now offers fascinating underground tours

-Heroes' Square forms the heart of Budapest's museum district, with the Museum of Fine Arts and Kunsthalle facing each other across this iconic plaza.
-The nearby City Park houses the Hungarian Agricultural Museum within the fairy-tale Vajdahunyad Castle, creating a concentrated cultural zone easily accessible by metro.
+Heroes' Square is museum central.
+The Museum of Fine Arts and Kunsthalle face each other across this big plaza.
+City Park is right there too, with the Hungarian Agricultural Museum inside Vajdahunyad Castle (which looks like a fairy tale).
+You can get there easily by metro.

 Heroes' Square plaza with Millennium Monument and two grand museum buildings on either side